Is there meaning in tragedy?

 In the garden of Eden, God spoke to Adam and communicated in clear and direct ways, not in abstract concepts.
 God speaks to us today in the same way.
 In some ways, this is the most important meaning to be found in any tragedy.
 Tragic events demonstrate much of their meaning in the way we react to them.
 C.S.
 Lewis said, “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pains.
 It is his megaphone to rouse a deaf world.”
 This does not mean that God causes tragedy, but that He uses our reaction to tragedy to speak to us.
 Tragic events remind us not only that we live in an imperfect and fallen world, but that there is a God who loves us and wants something better for us than the world has to offer.

-Is God Really in Control?
+Recommended Resources: Is God Really in Control?
 Trusting God in a World of Terrorism, Tsunamis, and Personal Tragedy by Jerry Bridges and Logos Bible Software.